Nirvana Singapore 富贵山庄

 Established in 2009, Nirvana Memorial Garden(富贵山庄新加坡) is part of Malaysia Nirvana Asia Group, a world-class, full-fledged bereavement care provider.

-Through the deeply rooted Chinese funeral service industry, Nirvana Singapore enriches the fine quality of the Chinese bereavement culture through continuing the tradition of honour and reverence of ancestors by their descendants.
+Through the deeply rooted Chinese Funeral Tradition and Culture, Nirvana Singapore enriches the fine quality of the Chinese bereavement culture through continuing the tradition of honour and reverence of ancestors by their descendants.

 At Nirvana Singapore, you can always expect a professional, detailed, comprehensive and well-acclaimed, one-stop-worry-free funeral services.
 We aspire to constantly keep improving, innovating and raising our standards of service as a leader in the industry in Singapore.